 Similarly, the WTO Members have agreed on a host of other matters related to trade subsequent to the conclusion of original GATT/WTO.
 These agreements are open for acceptance by the WTO Members and are referred to as ‘multilateral instruments’, although they are formally titled as protocols.
 Pakistan is also an ‘observer’ to the WTO Agreement on Government Procurement (GPA).
 Additionally, Pakistan has concluded bilateral PTAs and Regional Trade Agreements (RTAs) on a plurilateral basis or with established regional trade organisations.
 More recently, Pakistan has actively engaged with China by concluding several MOUs and agreements between the two countries under the auspices of the China-Pakistan Economic Corridor.

 The Bill’s generic reference to ‘trade protocols’ is, therefore, unclear at best.
 Does the term ‘trade protocol’ include all subsequent and additional agreements and instruments at the WTO?
 Does it also include WTO agreements where Pakistan has been accorded an ‘observer’ status?
-Does it included trade agreements and MOUs signed with individual countries, such as China, on a bilateral basis?
+Does it include trade agreements and MOUs signed with individual countries, such as China, on a bilateral basis?
 A logical assumption is that the Bill intends to include all these types of instruments within its purview and application.
 If this assumption is true, then the Bill’s definition of ‘foreign agreements’ needs to be expansive enough to encompass all such trade related instruments.
 It is proposed that a new sub-clause or an explanation should be added to the Bill’s definition of ‘foreign agreement’ explicitly clarifying the Bill’s application to all types of trade instruments concluded within and outside the WTO.

 The Bill’s definition of ‘foreign agreements’ further adds “signed with foreign Governments or Banks or Donor or Lending agencies”.
 This part of the definition should also include ‘organisations, associations and group of States’ to further clarify that the Bill applies to, for example, any agreements with the European Union (EU), or the Organisation of Islamic Conference (OIC), or other regional associations such as the South Asian Association for Regional Cooperation (SAARC).
 The revised text may read as “signed with foreign Governments or Organisations or Associations or Groups of States, or Banks, or Donor or Lending Agencies”.